 In a dysfunctional family, the main problem is within the family.
-There are still outside problems (health, financial, social, etc.) that we all have to face, but the way the family functions, or doesn’t function, makes these problems worse.
-Often there is some sort of addiction or mental illness in these families.
-Along with addiction and mental illness, you will sometimes have perfectionism, narcissism, abuse, unpredictability (You’ve heard of people that you feel like you are walking on eggshells around them.
-The least little thing will set them off, and life will be hell for a while.), fear, conditional love, lack of boundaries, lack of intimacy and poor communication.
-In other words, your own family life is your living nightmare.
+There are still outside problems (health, financial, social, etc.) that we all have to face.
+The way the family functions, or doesn’t function, can make these problems worse.
+People with addiction issues and mental illness are difficult to live with.
+It’s also difficult to live with people who are perfectionists, narcissists or abusive.
+You’ve heard of people that you feel like you are walking on eggshells around them.
+The least little thing will set them off, and life will be hell for a while.
+These issues make cohabitation much more difficult.
+Lack of boundaries, lack of respect and poor communications can make your family living situation a nightmare.

-The family is not a source of strength as it is in a functional family, where the members pool their resources together to face the world.
-A functional family knows how to pick the battles.
+The family is not a source of strength as it is in a functional family.
+Family members pool their resources to solve problems in a functional family.
+There is only one mortgage and if the older family members have paid it off, there isn’t even that.
+The family knows how to pick the battles.
 The members are willing to live and let live.
 They respect each other’s needs.
-They are loving and are willing to do what it takes to make things work.
+Family members are loving and are willing to do what it takes to make things work.
 They know how to communicate.
-The love for one another is deeply imbedded in their roots.
+This kind of family has love deeply imbedded in it’s roots.

 Colossians 3:13 “Bear with each other and forgive one another if any of you has a grievance against someone.
 Forgive as the Lord forgave you.”

 Multigenerational living only works in functional families.
 If all of the family members are willing and able to work together to combat the mental illness or addiction, then, maybe the family can be turned around.
 But, if the dysfunctional members are in control of the family, it is best if members do go off on their own and save themselves.